 Gluten-free Dutch baby

-Posted: March 1, 2022 Updated: May 7, 2024
+Posted: March 1, 2022 Updated: April 27, 2025

-My first ever attempt at baking a gluten-free Dutch baby was in 2021 during a winter lockdown back in the UK.
+My first ever attempt at baking a gluten free Dutch baby was in 2021 during a winter lockdown back in the UK.
 Somehow I had always thought making Dutch babies would be incredibly complicated or the kind of recipe that just won’t adapt well to being gluten free.
 I am happy to say I was wrong about that!

 For those who haven’t tried one, a Dutch baby is a kind of pancake.
 It is made by a runny pouring batter into a hot dish and then baking it in the oven.
 In terms of ingredients and method its very similar to the British Yorkshire pudding.